-Option Purpose -outputdir OutputDir Specifies the directory in which to generate the Java source files.
+Option Purpose -help Prints the help message. -version Prints the release version. -outputdir OutputDir Specifies the directory in which to generate the Java source files.
 If the schema has a namespace, then the program generates the java code in the package (corresponding to the namespace) referenced from the outputDir.
-By default, the current directory is the outputDir . -schema SchemaFile Specifies the input XML schema. -targetPkg targetPkg Specifies the target package name.
+By default, the current directory is the outputDir. -schema SchemaFile Specifies the input XML schema. -targetPkg targetPkg Specifies the target package name.
 This option overrides any binding customization for package name, and also the default package name algorithm defined in the JAXB specification. -interface Generates only the interfaces. -verbose Lists the generated classes and interfaces. -defaultCus fileName Generates the default customization file. -extension Allows vendor specific extensions and does not strictly follow the compatibility rules specified in Appendix E.2 of the JAXB 1.0 specification.
 When specified, the program ignores JAXB 1.0 unsupported features such as notations, substitution groups, and any attributes.